directvt/vtm/doc/architecture.md

 ...A standalone running built-in application can be seamlesly attached to the desktop using DirectVT Gateway.

-...Built-in Application mode is enabled by the `vtm [--run [<vtmapp>]] [args...>]` command line option.
-Where the `<vtmapp>` value specifies the desktop console object being running, and `<args...>` is the CUI application to be hosted inside that hosting object.
+...Built-in Application mode is enabled by the `vtm [--run [<type>]] [args...>]` command line option.
+Where the `<type>` value specifies the desktop console object being running, and `<args...>` is the CUI application to be hosted inside that hosting object.
 The desktop console object running in detached window mode is called a desktop console.

 #### Built-in Applications